cgravani/mdlc_workshop_reinvent2019/README.md

 10. Copy all of the code from ![here](/code/reinvent-mdlc-training-initialize-workflow.js) and paste it into the code editor (completely replace all of the default code that was generated in the index.js section of the code editor)
 11. Click **Save**  in the top, right-hand corner of the screen.
+12. You will see the ARN (Amazon Resource Name) for your Lambda function above the **Save** button.
+This is the unique identifier for your Lambda function.
+Copy this into a text editor because you will need it later.
+Pro tip, if you simply click the [] symbol next to the ARN, it will copy it to your clipboard!

 ## Activity 2: Create Step Functions to manage the workflows